 Of course, this only counts for staterooms with windows or balconies.
 If you book late and don’t receive the cabin of your choice, do not worry.
 Part of your journey sails the inside passage, and there is plenty to see on both sides.

 Pool Deck Or Higher

 I once sailed back-to-back to Alaska and took a guaranteed stateroom.
 The cabin given to me was at the front of the cruise ship on the pool deck.
 While this was great when the sun was shining, it was not a good location during lousy weather.

 When leaving my cabin, I had to exit the inside hallway and walk across the open deck to get to the buffet.
 During bad weather, I’d get soaking wet.
 Alternatively, I’d have to walk downstairs, through the hallway, and back up again.

 Having a door to the outside also made the short hallway cold due to the number of times guests opened the door.
 This was a good lesson for me that a higher cabin isn’t always the best for an Alaska cruise, even though they come at a higher price.

 Higher decks aren’t ideal for those who suffer from motion sickness.
 Cabins at the bow or aft of the ship experience the most motion, so you’ll want to avoid these areas if you’re sensitive to movement.

 Forward Vs Aft Stateroom

 There are a large number of long-time cruisers who love the aft cruise ship staterooms.
 Why?
-Because the aft cruise ship cabins have the largest balconies, some that wrap around the side of the ship.
-There is something to be said for the calming feeling of watching the wake from the back of a cruise ship.
+Because the aft cruise ship cabins have oversized balconies, some that wrap around the ship’s side.

 A forward cabin for an Alaska cruise gives the first views of where you are sailing.
 This is especially nice when leaving or arriving at a port.
-While both the forward and aft cabins can feel a higher degree of motion in rough seas, the forward provides a little less movement.
+While both the forward and aft cabins can feel a higher degree of motion in rough seas, the forward provides less movement.